altatof/dolibarr-module-template/README.md

 *(You may have to create the custom directory first if it doesn't exist yet.)*

-    git clone --recursive git@github.com:rdoursenaud/dolibarr-module-template.git mymodule

-*The template now uses a git submodule to fetch the PHP Markdown library.*

-If your git version is less than 1.6.5, the --recursive parameter won't work.

-Please use this instead to fetch the latest version:

     git clone git@github.com:rdoursenaud/dolibarr-module-template.git mymodule
-    cd mymodule
-    git submodule update --init

 - From your browser: